shradha0307/webform/README.md

 ## Introduction

-In this project you can add the details of the Employees.
+In this project you can add the details of the Employee.

 ## Screenshots